briandunn/dbcode/README.md

 * This is only intended to be used with postgresql.
 Your other db is 💩..

 * Booting into a raw psql connection will not configure your schema search to place `code` first.
-Try something like this:
+Try something like this in the repl: `set search_path to code,public;`

-    $ psql app_development;
-    app_development=# set search_path to code,public;
-    SET

 * Can't be used to manage code in schemas intended for name spacing or permission control.
 You'll need to use migrations to manage code that lives in schemas other than `code`.